-On Monday, November 7, 2016, The Wappingers CSD Board of Education approved a resolution to change the start times of our schools beginning in the 2017-2018 school year.
+This past November the Wappingers CSD Board of approved Education resolution to change the start times of our schools beginning in the 2017-2018 school year.
 With this change in start times, the District will be able to improve student safety as well as reduce the number of transportation tiers from three to two.
+The District has the potential to realize approximately \$280,000 in cost-savings with this change.
 In September 2017, our Junior and Senior High Schools will run on the first transportation tier, and our Elementary Schools will all begin at the same time on the second transportation tier.
+This configuration will maintain separate buses for each of our schools.
 As a result of this change, our Junior and High School students will enter their buildings for the beginning of their school day at 7:25 a.m. and all elementary school students will enter their buildings at 8:25 a.m.
 The length of our school day will remain the same.
-The end time for our schools will be adjusted the same number of minutes as the On Monday, November 7, 2016, the Wappingers CSD Board of Education approved the change in start times of our schools beginning with the 2017-2018 school year.
-With this change in start times. the District will be able to improve student safety as well as reduce the number of transportation tiers from three to two.
-In September 2017, our Junior and Senior High Schools will run on the first morning arrival time.
+The end time for our schools will be adjusted the same number of minutes as the morning arrival time.
 For example, students entering at 8:25 a.m. would begin loading buses for dismissal at 3:15 p.m.
 The District's focus to change the start times was to improve student safety.
 Adjusting the start times reduces the amount of time students will be outside waiting for their bus before daylight.
 This change will also improve the District's ability to make weather-related delay and closing decisions, including the possibility of utilizing a three-hour delay when needed.
-In addition, the District has the potential to realize approximately \$280,000 in cost-savings with this change.
-Draft two-tier bus routes were posted on the District website in January and an email alert sent to notify parents that the information was available for review.
-If you have questions regarding the route, please do not hesitate to email wcsd.transportation@wcsdny.org.
+Draft two-tier bus routes were posted on the District website in January and an email alert was sent to notify parents that the information was available for review.
+If you have questions regarding the routes, please do not hesitate to email wcsd.transportation@wcsdny.org.